Dual Temperature Acceptance

 Relevance

-The pharmaceutical industry increasingly relies on passive packaging solutions that allow vaccines and other temperature-sensitive products to be transported under ambient (15–25°C) conditions for a limited period, while still requiring 2–8°C cold chain handling upon arrival.
+The pharmaceutical industry increasingly relies on passive packaging solutions that allow vaccines and other temperature-sensitive products to be transported under 15–25°C transportation conditions for a limited period, while still requiring 2–8°C cold chain handling upon arrival.
 Despite being an established and validated practice, current IATA Air Waybill (AWB) regulations do not support dual temperature declarations, creating operational inefficiencies, elevated risk, and unnecessary complexity across the air cargo supply chain.

 Goal